ThijsdeZeeuw/avg-kwintes/ubuntu-24-04-setup.md

   - `DOMAIN_NAME`: Your main domain (e.g., `yourdomain.com`)
   - `SUBDOMAIN`: The subdomain for n8n (e.g., `n8n`)
   - `N8N_HOST` and `N8N_HOSTNAME`: The hostname for your n8n instance
+  - `N8N_PORT`: Set to 5678 to avoid conflict with Supabase's use of port 8000

 - Authentication Credentials:
   - `FLOWISE_USERNAME` and `FLOWISE_PASSWORD`: Credentials for Flowise